|

 AI-specific roles including: machine learning engineer, data scientist, AI research scientist, computer vision engineer, natural language processing (NLP) engineer, robotics engineer, AI ethics specialist, AI anthropologist.

-- Additional training and knowledge
+Opportunities for existing roles.- Additional training and knowledge

 - Improved efficiency